 Eat This: Time of Day Does Matter for Meals

 What’s for breakfast?
 What time do you break for lunch?
 When’s everybody going to be home for dinner?
+What is the best time to eat?

 If you base your meal plans around specific times of day, you’re not alone.
-But if you’re a member of the eat-a-huge-breakfast club, you may want to rethink your meal schedule.
+But if you’re a member of the eat-a-huge-breakfast club, you may want to rethink your healthy meal schedule.

 Why?
 New research suggests that your body burns fewer calories during the morning, evening hours, and when you’re asleep than mid-morning, mid-day, and late afternoon.